0xLeif/AppState/documentation/usage-filestate.md

 }
 ```

+### Migration Considerations

+When updating your data model, it's important to account for potential migration challenges, especially when working with persisted data using **StoredState**, **FileState**, or **SyncState**.
+Without proper migration handling, changes like adding new fields or modifying data formats can cause issues when older data is loaded.

+Here are some key points to keep in mind:
+- **Adding New Non-Optional Fields**: Ensure new fields are either optional or have default values to maintain backward compatibility.
+- **Handling Data Format Changes**: If the structure of your model changes, implement custom decoding logic to support old formats.
+- **Versioning Your Models**: Use a `version` field in your models to help with migrations and apply logic based on the data’s version.

+To learn more about how to manage migrations and avoid potential issues, refer to the [Migration Considerations Guide](migration-considerations.md).

 ## Best Practices

 - **Use for Large or Complex Data**: If you're storing large data or complex objects, `FileState` is ideal over `StoredState`.